learningtapestry/learning-tapestry-developer-test/README.md

     - The code that does this is a part of your app as well and written in the same language.
 It should be configurable and repeatable, and it's a good idea to write tests for it.

-- [ ] 2) Normalize the data as best you can into a relational structure and store the data into a PostgreSQL database.
+- [ ] 2) Store the data as best you can into Postgres - it's fine to use json/b format

-    - You should decode and normalize (as much as you have time for) the `resource` field, which contains base64 strings, encoded using [JWT](https://jwt.io/), that have JSON data inside.
+    - You should decode the `resource` field into its own field.
+To decode this field, note it contains base64 strings, encoded using [JWT](https://jwt.io/), that have JSON data inside.
 (Note you may find a shortcut to decoding the resource field, which is fine to use.)
     - Bonus: Validate that the JWT `resource` field was encoded by the public key provided in the envelope.

-- [ ] 3) Expose the data via an API.
+- [ ] 3) Specify briefly how you would implement exposing the data above via APIs.
+Estimate the time required to complete the task.

     - The API should have two methods:
         - `/resources`: Resource browser with pagination